Karennarodriguez/software_engineering/README.md

 **Actionable Requirements**
 There are two types of users for this system: community members and local organizations.
-*Each user can:*
+* Each user can:
-  Register in the system
+  * Register in the system
-  Create a profile
+  * Create a profile
-*Users of type Local Organization can:*
+* Users of type Local Organization can:
-  Create an event
+  * Create an event
-  Create a post
+  * Create a post
-*Users of type Community Member can:*
+* Users of type Community Member can:
-  Comment on a post
+  * Comment on a post
+  * Save an event
-  Save an event and a post
+  * Save a post